benharom/revanced-fake-sites/README.md

 After that you're set!

 ## Issues
 - News articles are getting blocked by this extension.
-This issue will not be fixed
+This issue will not be filter

 Please report any bugs that you found on the [Issues Page](https://github.com/benharom/revanced-fake-sites/issues)